jeffreybasoah/jeffreybasoah.github.io/_pages/cv.md

     *	We identify five engagement axes with AI, blending acceptance and resistance, moving beyond simple optimism or pessimism.
     *	We develop a collective approach to design fiction, balancing individual agency with shared imagination to envision alternative AI futures

-* Understanding Black Users' Perceptions of AI-Supported Writing Technology
+* Should AI Mimic People?
+Understanding AI-Supported Writing Technology Among Black Users

   * Although much research has examined bias in large language models, studies on how Black American users experience everyday interactions with NLP tools are still emerging.
 This study explores the expectations, apprehensions, and perceptions of Black American users regarding AI-supported writing technology.
 We conducted semi-structured virtual interviews with 13 participants, followed by a remote-moderated user study of word processing software (Google Docs) and large language models (ChatGPT).